biopragmatics/curies/docs/source/reconciliation.rst

 CURIE Prefix Remapping
 ----------------------
-CURIE prefix remapping is configured by a mapping from existing CURIE prefixes to new CURIE prefixes.
+CURIE prefix remapping is configured by a dictionary from existing CURIE prefixes to new CURIE prefixes.
 The following rules are applied for each pair of old/new prefixes:

 1. New prefix exists